 What Are The Basic Differences Between Black And White Pepper?

 Both white and black peppers originate from the same pepper plant.
 They turn out differently because they are harvested and processed in two particular ways.
 This also results in them having very distinct flavor complexities and, therefore, used for different culinary purposes.

 White pepper is a spice made from the pepper plant Piper nigrum, which is cultivated in agriculture-based countries like Indonesia, India, and Vietnam.
 The process of making it includes soaking ripe berries for a week, allowing them to soften, then drying the naked seeds.

-You can find white pepper in Chinese, Vietnamese, Thai and Portuguese cuisines.
+There are many dishes from China, Vietnam, Thailand, and Portugal including white pepper in their ingredient list.
 It is often used in appetizers such as salads, mashed potatoes, seasoned soups, or pork dishes to add a smoky and spicy flavor to the recipe.